-We love mashed potatoes and have so many different variations of it around here.
+We love mashed potatoes and have so many different variations of them around here like our Browned Butter Garlic and Thyme Purple Mashed Potatoes.
 But these garlicky potatoes are among our top 5 favorites.

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.